stevelerner/cypress/README.md

 This is a setup/configuration repository containing:
 - `setup.sh` - Automated setup script
+- `clean.sh` - Docker cleanup script
 - `README.md` - This documentation

-You will copy `setup.sh` into your fork of the Cypress Real World App repository to configure it.
+You will copy both scripts into your fork of the Cypress Real World App repository to configure it.

 ## Prerequisites